EconomyLens.com

 EAFs generally rely on melting scrap steel, a process that does not use coal.
 They produce significantly fewer emissions, even when they rely on electricity from coal-dependent grids.
 Meeting the 2030 target is “critical,” she said, “not only because of emissions immediately avoided, but also because it means we are laying the necessary groundwork for broader decarbonisation by 2050.”

 China currently dominates global steel production, but its sector is stagnant.
 Meanwhile, India, which targets carbon neutrality only by 2070, plans to massively expand domestic capacity.
-The majority of India’s announced steel development plans involve higher-emissions blast furnace production, in a country whose steel industry is already the world’s most carbon intensive.
+And the majority of India’s announced steel development plans involve higher-emissions blast furnace production, in a country whose steel industry is already the world’s most carbon intensive.

 However, there is a growing gap between India’s steel capacity plans and actual developments on the ground, GEM said.
 Just 12 percent of its announced new capacity has come online since the country released its 2017 National Steel Policy.
 The comparable figure for China is 80 percent, GEM said.
 That suggests India’s “ambitious growth plans are more talk than action thus far,” the group added.
 And it “leaves a huge percentage of their development plans that could still shift to lower-emissions technologies,” added Grigsby-Schulte.

 Demand for steel is continuing to grow, and the iron and steel industry is expected to be one of the last to continue using coal in the IEA’s 2050 net-zero pathway.
 The organisation has warned that the sector needs to “accelerate significantly” to meet 2050 targets, including with innovative production methods that are currently in their infancy.

 © 2024 AFP